Christina5P/Mindful-Rise/README.md

 Typography:
 Heading: 'Roboto', sans-serif; with styles ranging from light to bold.

 Body: 'Noto Serif', serif; for a calm and professional look.
-Animations:
-Animations, such as hover effects, add interactivity.
-Subtle effects enhance the experience without overwhelming the user.

 </details>

 I didnt install anything from MDB since I used CDN installment.
 It is the easiest way, since you only need to add MDB:s link tap in <head> in your base.html